CWEzio/Notes/linux/Ubuntu_env_setup.md

  > Now, since the official source has been updated, you can just install the driver with the *3rd* step.

- > My laptop has enabled safe boot, this cause issue when installing the nvidia driver.
+ > *Note on secure boot*: My laptop has enabled secure boot, this cause issue when installing the nvidia driver.
 After install the driver, I need to enter a password in the pop up interface.
 Then, after reboot, I will see a menu with four options: 1) Continue boot, 2) Enroll key, 3) Enroll key from Disk, 4) Enroll key from hash.
 Select 2) and enter the password that I have set.

 ## Google Chrome
   >* install Chrome using package;